Amirhgh74/cost-aware-prototype/README.md

 # Cost-Aware Instrumentation prototype

-This repository contains the source code of the cost-aware instrumentation prototype
+This repository contains the source code of the cost-aware instrumentation prototype.

+This prototype only supports `C` programming language at the moment.

 ## requirements for using the framework